Ovarian Cancer Surgery

 The goal of ovarian cancer surgery is two-fold: to stage the cancer and to remove as much of the tumor as possible (debulking).
 Proper staging is an important first step because ovarian cancer treatment can vary based on how far the cancer has spread beyond the ovaries.
 The most accurate way to stage ovarian cancer is to evaluate tissue samples under a microscope.
 Therefore, in addition to debulking a tumor, ovarian cancer surgery is often performed to obtain tissue samples for staging purposes.
 From there, a gynecologic oncologist can determine which types of treatment would potentially be most effective.

 It is sometimes possible to treat ovarian cancer without surgically removing a woman’s uterus and ovaries, which can be particularly significant for women of childbearing age.
 However, it is important to remove as much of a tumor as possible in order to minimize the likelihood that a patient will require further surgery in the future.
-For these reasons, a patient is advised to consult with an experienced gynecologic oncologist and also to seek one or more additional opinions before deciding on a course of treatment.
+For these reasons, a patient is advised to consult with an ovarian cancer surgeon and also to seek one or more additional opinions before deciding on a course of treatment.

 When ovarian cancer surgery is necessary, Moffitt’s patients are in good hands.
-Our skilled gynecologic oncologists are experienced in performing a variety of procedures, including:
+Our skilled ovarian cancer surgeons are experienced in performing a variety of procedures, including:

 - Unilateral salpingo-oophorectomy – Surgical removal of one ovary and one fallopian tube

 - Bilateral salpingo-oophorectomy – Surgical removal of both ovaries and both fallopian tubes

 - Hysterectomy – Surgical removal of the uterus and cervix, along with the surrounding tissues, the ovaries and the upper part of the vagina.

 - Lymph node dissection – Surgical removal of the lymph nodes in the pelvic and para-aortic areas